I did it!

 I am super excited to tell you I figured out how to make a DIY photo canvas that is both wrapped and textured like the real thing for only ten bucks each!

 *Update: Since creating these first DIY photo canvases, I have created several more in much larger sizes.
 You can see further tips for creating a DIY photo canvas in any size here.

-This post contains affiliate links for your convenience– you get to buy cool stuff you want and support future DIY projects on Lovely Etc. at the same time.
+This post contains affiliate links for your convenience– you get to buy cool stuff you want and support Lovely Etc. at the same time.
 See my full disclosure here.